heloisermo/Work_Organizer/README.md

 # Task Organizer

 ## Demo
-Please wath the demo video on the DevinciLearning deposit (too big to be put here)
+Please watch the demo video on the DevinciLearning deposit (too big to be uploaded here)

 ## Overview